PAMELA GLINTENKAMP

 Researcher / Interviewer / Author

-This 400-page book is an extensively illustrated oral history of the multiple Academy Award winning visual effects company founded by George Lucas in 1975.
-Its tale begins with a small team of craftspeople, engineers, and artists who pioneered analog effects that had never before been attempted or realized on the screen for Star Wars.
+This 400-page book is an extensively illustrated oral history of the multiple Academy Award winning visual effects company, founded by George Lucas in 1975 to create visual effects for the first Star Wars film.
+The story begins with a small team of craftspeople, engineers, and artists who pioneered analog effects for Star Wars that had never before been attempted or realized on the screen.
 A behind-the-scenes record of the state-of-the-art innovations that have driven moviemaking magic, the book features candid stories from the filmmakers, artists, and technicians who were there, breaking barriers and changing the history of cinema with their early work on cultural landmarks, such as the Star Wars saga, the Indiana Jones series, E.T., Terminator 2, and Jurassic Park.
 The book was featured in the Holiday Buying Guide in The New York Times and The Los Angeles Times.

 Read more about the book by clicking on the cover image, above.